NativeScript/docs/content/guide/core/tracing.md

 Trace.enable()
 ```

-3. Call the `Trace.write()` where you would call `console.log()` passing it a message,a category name and optionally, a message type.
-The category should be one of those you set with `Trace.setCategories()`
+3. Instead of using console.log(), use Trace.write() to log your messages.
+Pass the message content, a category name, and optionally, a message type as arguments to Trace.write().
+Make sure that the category you provide is one of the categories you have previously set using Trace.setCategories().

 ```ts
 Trace.write('some message', 'category')